We only ship to addresses in the USA. Live somewhere else? Please order from our international distributor. Click Here

 Posted by Jeevan Sivasubramaniam, Managing Director, Editorial, Berrett-Koehler Publishers Inc.

-John Hope Bryant's latest book, The Memo, argues that the tools of our financial salvation are already in our own hands waiting to be used.
-The key is to recognize ourselves as the architects of our success, not beholden to nor a victim of outside circumstances.
-That is not to say that there are adverse circumstances around us at all times, only that we do have the tools to build something for ourselves despite their existence.
+John Hope Bryant's latest book, The Memo, argues that the tools of our financial salvation are already in our own hands--waiting to be used.
+The key is to recognize ourselves as the architects of our success, not beholden to nor victims of outside circumstances.
+That is not to say that there aren't adverse circumstances around us at all times, only that we do have the tools to build something for ourselves despite their existence.

 There are five crucial lessons John talks about in his book which are crucial to financial independence:

 1. Embrace the free enterprise system: We are all active participants in the game of free enterprise because everything we touch, see, and consume was paid for in one way or another.
-The point is to recognize its omnipresence and to go from being a passive participant to an actual active player in the system.
+Business and enterprise is everywhere you look and the point is to recognize its omnipresence and to go from being a passive participant to an actual active player within the system.

 4. Don't just get a job, be entrepreneurial.
 There's nothing wrong with working for someone else, but you must also recognize that your independence is only as strong as your link to your employer.
-Working for oneself is risky, problematic, full of pitfalls, and stressful.
-But someone who is entrepreneurial will get up earlier, stay up later, think more intently, be more focused, behave more creatively, live more intelligently, and re-imagine everything.
+On the other hand, working for oneself is risky, problematic, full of pitfalls, and stressful.
+But someone who is entrepreneurial will get up earlier, stay up later, think more intently, be more focused, behave more creatively, communicate more intentionally, and re-imagine everything.
 They want a purpose in and for their lives and not just a gig or a job to show up to.
 You will never experience that level of independence and strength working for someone else.